 Who Can File an Appeal with the MSPB

 Not all federal employees have a right to file an appeal before the MSPB.
 Furthermore, not everyone who can file an appeal will have to be a federal employee.
-For example, sometimes applicants of non-political appointments who do not get a job because of a state protected or federal protected characteristic may be able to appeal on the grounds of ‘failure to hire’.
+For example, sometimes applicants of non-political appointments who do not get a job because of a state-protected or federally protected characteristic may be able to appeal on the grounds of ‘failure to hire.’
 In general, political appointees will be excluded.

 Some employees who can generally file an appeal with the MSPB include: